-Why does an increasingly large number of people have such a negative perception towards the effectiveness of development aid?
+Why does an increasingly large number of people have such negative perceptions of the effectiveness of development aid?
 The Dutch-born media scientist, Mirjam Vossen, recently earned her PhD on a dissertation entitled Framing Global Poverty.
-In this piece of scholarly work, with a specific emphasis on the Netherlands, Flanders and England, the scientist argues that the answer to this initial question revolves around the choice, made by numerous news agencies and NGOs, of emphasising suffering and leaving out the significant global advances recorded in recent years.
+In this piece of scholarly work, with a specific emphasis on the Netherlands, Flanders and England, Vossen argues that the answer to this initial question revolves around the choice of underscoring suffering while omitting the significant global advances recorded in recent years.

 Vossen’s investigation encompassed four sub-studies of which two parts latched on to the relations between media frames versus public opinion.
 “In my second sub-study, entitled In Search of The Pitiful Victim, the purpose was to examine with what frequency emerging countries are portrayed as powerless and pitiful.
-In this respect, I did indeed carry out an expended framing analysis with regard to 876 news reports and 284 development aid ads released in the Netherlands, Flanders and England over the last years”.
+In this respect, I carried out an expended framing analysis with regard to 876 news reports and 284 development aid ads released in the Netherlands, Flanders and England over the last years”.
 The notable results showed that particularly NGOs based in England build on the depiction of the powerless and pitiful.
-While in the Netherlands and Flanders the latter occurs to a lesser extent, the study does acknowledge that Dutch and Flemish NGOs and newspapers nourish the dependency relationship between emerging nations and development aid: “I can’t establish a causal link, but it’s plausible that this is the reason why only a small percentage of the Dutch and English population is aware that global poverty is on the decline – when it comes to Flanders, I don’t have access to related figures”.
+While in the Netherlands and Flanders the latter occurs to a lesser extent, the study does acknowledge that Dutch and Flemish NGOs and newspapers nourish the dependency relationship between emerging nations and development aid.
+Says Vossen: “I can’t establish a causal link, but it’s plausible that this is the reason why only a small percentage of the Dutch and English population is aware that global poverty is on the decline —when it comes to Flanders, I don’t have access to related figures”.

 “Perpetuating, either intentionally or unintentionally, the notion that there is no progress, is obviously the biggest stumbling block for raising funds”.